dotnet/AspNetCore.Docs/aspnet/web-api/overview/mobile-clients/calling-web-api-from-a-windows-phone-8-application.md

 8. Update the **DetailsPage.xaml** file to customize the displayed items:

     1. Double-click the **DetailsPage.xaml** file in the solution explorer.
-    2. When the the **DetailsPage.xaml** file is opened, locate the following lines of code:
+    2. When the **DetailsPage.xaml** file is opened, locate the following lines of code:

         [!code-xml[Main](calling-web-api-from-a-windows-phone-8-application/samples/sample8.xml)]
     3. Replace those lines with the following: